material-motion/material-motion/specifications/runtime.md

 ### Repeated: forward animation events to Actors

-The Runtime is now expected to forward animation events to the Actor instances.
+The Motion Runtime is now expected to forward animation events to the Actor instances.

 Actors are informed of events via the following pseudo-algorithm: